UPPMAX/UPPMAX-documentation/docs/software/r_packages_bianca.md

 - Load R_packages of desired version
 - Start R session, either

     - from the wharf folder where the source files are
     - from other place and note the path to the source files

 - Install from source in R session,

-from wharf folder
+- from wharf folder

 ```R
 > install.packages("<filename>", repos = NULL, type="source")
 ```

-from other folder folder
+- from other folder

 ```R
 > install.packages("<path-to/filename>", repos = NULL, type="source")